-The program currently has an appropriation of \$1.1 million and provides services to 99 children located in 20 out of 64 counties in FY 2016-17.
-For FY 2017-18, the Joint Budget Committee has recommended a supplemental General Fund appropriation of \$650,651, to serve an additional 10 children eligible under current law.
-As of this writing, the supplemental appropriation bill (HB18-1162) is pending in the Senate.
+The program currently has an appropriation of \$1.1 million and provides services to 99 children located in 20 out of 64 counties.
+The program also received a supplemental General Fund appropriation of \$524,864, to serve an additional 10 children eligible under current law in FY 2017-18.